English Electric Lightning - Survivor XR724

 F.6 XR724 - Lightning Association, Binbrook airfield, Lincolnshire

 Built as an F.3 and first flown on 10th February 1965, XR724 was retained by BAC and converted to an F.6 before being issued to 11 Squadron in 1967.
 She also served with 5 Squadron (and in 1979 wore both 11 and 5 Squadron markings as that year's display aircraft) and also the LTF.
-She finished her career with 5 Squadron at the end of 1987 and was then flown back to Warton to put into use by BAe for Tornado F.3 radar target duties.
+Finishing her career with 5 Squadron at the end of 1987, she was then flown back to Warton to put into use by BAe for Tornado F.3 radar target duties.

 She was withdrawn from use in mid 1990 and then put up for sale in 1991.
 The Lightning Association successfully bid for her, had her registered as G-BTSY and flown back to her spiritual home of Binbrook on 23rd July 1992.
 Unfortunately, they then had problems with access to their own aircraft there, including months of being unable to work on her, and soon lost their use of one of the hangars.
-So while they tried to keep her in taxiable condition, taxi runs have been few and far between.
-With the airfield now being sold in chunks, and very little left of the concrete areas on which runs were performed, XR724's prospects have looked bleak for some time.
+So while they tried to keep her in taxiable condition, taxi runs were few and far between.
+With the airfield then sold off in chunks, and very little left of the concrete areas on which runs were performed, XR724's prospects looked bleak for some time.

 You can keep up with their progress on their website Lightning Association.